What happens after finding out you're pregnant?

 What to avoid

-People respond differently to information and what may worry one will seem little bothered to another.
+People respond differently to information and what may worry one will seem little bother to another.
 With this in mind, we have omitted some famous sources simply because of controversy.

 For example, the popular book What to Expect when You are Expecting is often accused of presenting the remote risk of health problems as common.